sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 Include:

-1. Vertical 9:16 promo image prompt
+1. Square 1:1 promo image prompt
-2. Square 1:1 promo image prompt
+2. Vertical portrait 4:5 promo image prompt

+These must be two separate image prompts for two separate final images.

 These images are for social media advertising only, not gameplay reference.